Case Study 04 · Dell IntelliAssist 2.0 · Dell Technologies

 I rebuilt Dell's AI workspace into a full-screen sales assistant.

-Shipped · 2024 AI Tools Enterprise SaaS Sales Enablement GenAI
+Shipped · 2024 AI Tools Enterprise Software Sales Enablement GenAI

 The Challenge